jcb91/IPython-notebook-extensions-wiki/Rubberband.md

 Multi-Cell selection using a rubberband.
-This extension is only available for IPython version 3.x.
+This extension is only available for IPython versions 3.x and 4.x.

 Description
 ===========

 The *rubberband* extension allows selecting multiple cells.
 Cells are selected by pressing `shift` or `ctrl`+`shift` + left mouse button click and dragging the rubber band over the cells.

 * `shift` + left mouse button : select cells that are currently touched by the rubberband